suuelee/druber-responsive/README.md

 <Insert GIF of website>

 ### Where do I start?

+First and foremost, I must make sure that there is a "viewport" `<meta>`tag to control the viewport's size and shape:

+`<meta name="viewport" content="width=device-width, initial-scale=1" />`

+This will ensure that the browser is aware of the device's dimensions.

-The first thing I notice about this page is that there are three main sections:
+Next, I notice about this page is that there are three main sections:
 1. The navigation bar at the top
 2. The "About" section with images/text
 3. The "Order" section with user inputs